anatkig/space-invasion/README.md

 # space-invasion

 \*\*\*What to do next
-1.Links from pages to the main
-2.Remove underline in the HOME on main game window 3.Write propper description on the aim and howto pages 4.Make aim and howto pages look good
-5.create window which tell that a life has been taken 6.invadores should come in different shapes/color each level 7.the game must start slow and become faster each level. levels change after 20 invaders killed 8.for some reason there are 2 restart buttons
+5.create window which tells that a life has been taken 6.invadores should come in different shapes/color each level 7.the game must start slow and become faster each level. levels change after 20 invaders killed 8.for some reason there are 2 restart buttons